slbabin/multicooker/README.md

 - Subscribe for updates form

-The website comprizes of three pages: Overview, Specs, Gallery.

-To achieve a consistent look and funtionallity, all three pages have the same header which includes a logo and a navigational bar, a Product links section, and a footer, which includes a social bar and a Subscribe form.

 The navigational bar is responsive and allows the user to navigate through the site.
 It highlights the current page with the bottom border.

-THe main image section consist of the large, background hero image of the product.
+The main image section consist of the large, background hero image of the product.
 The image with the gradient effect takes 100% screen width.
 Its purpose is to catch the user's attention, and show the product as well as aesthetic look.

 The Overview page: